The Polish Colony in Harbin, Manchuria

 Polish Newspapers in Harbin

-There were numerous Polish newspapers published in Harbin.
-These publications covered local and international news, ladies’ interests, Christian news, sports news and more.
-Some newspapers kept publishing during the Japanese occupation.
+Many Polish newspapers were published in Harbin, offering a diverse range of content: local and international news, ladies’ interests, Christian news, sports, and more.
+Even during the Japanese occupation, some newspapers continued to appear.

 From left to right, or stacked if you are viewing on a mobile phone: